Sunday Rain (6)

 Among the highlights of my visit to this museum was the chance to see probably the world’s most famous fado themed painting by José Melhoa called O Fado that I reproduced from Wikimedia on my original trip but that’s now part of my personal experience.

-I see the Rain
+I see the Rain.

 By the time I finished walking through the Fado Museum, the rain had returned.
-At this point it was more a persistent drizzle but it was hinting that a hard rain’s gonna fall and imminently so in this instance I made a beeline directly back to the flat.
-Along the way, however, I passed this building:
+At this point it was more a persistent drizzle but it was hinting that a hard rain’s gonna fall – and imminently – so in this instance I made a beeline directly back to the flat.
+Along the way, however, I passed this building:.

 As Ana and I were walking through Alfama Thursday, we passed behind a building that I found interesting enough to photograph.
 Ana told me that the building itself was now a hotel but that at one time, it was the oldest fountain in Lisbon.
 It’s called the Chafariz de El-Rei or King’s Fountain.
 This is the front of that structure.